Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: Introduction

+Other application domains requiring a multifaceted framework that integrates information acquisition, adaptive sources, and sequential decision-making include healthcare, supply chain management and e-commerce.
 In medical care, doctors continually adjust treatment plans for chronic conditions such as diabetes, guided by ongoing assessments of patient health and lifestyle changes \cite{yan2013home}.
 However, learning about each patient’s evolving health conditions requires effort and care, and informational sources do not remain static.
 In finance, investors and fund managers make sequential investment decisions influenced by evolving market trends, economic data, and realized returns while in parallel seeking information from, frequently, distinct sources \cite{han2013social,he2022endogenization,holland1998financial}.
 Supply chain managers adjust inventory and logistics strategies based on real-time sales trends and consumer demands, while they harvest information from newly coming sources \cite{fu2010endogenous,li2014transparency}.
 In retail, consumers routinely return products they use for a short amount of time while, in parallel, learning more about their quality as well as about the price and quality of comparable products \cite{huettner2019consumer,kakhbod2021heterogeneous}.
 In the context of dynamic contract design, the principal faces the challenge of dynamically monitoring labor activities to minimize adverse event occurrences \cite{chen2020optimal}.

-These examples underscore the critical importance of information in making informed, adaptive decisions in contexts where complete information is not only unavailable, but its acquisition is costly and, furthermore, it changes regimes and accuracy while decisions are, in parallel, being intertemporally made.
+The above examples and many more underscore the critical importance of information in making informed, adaptive decisions in contexts where complete information is not only unavailable, but its acquisition is costly and, furthermore, it changes regimes and accuracy while decisions are, in parallel, being intertemporally made.

-To our knowledge, the literature on models that combine sequential decision making with dynamically changing costly information sources is not adequately developed.
-Indeed, the existing models predominantly consider both a single information source and a single decision occurring at an (optimal) time, at which the problem immediately terminates.
-Herein, we aim at relaxing both these features by allowing, from the one hand, distinct costly information sources across time and, from the other, sequential decisions which may even include reversal of previous ones.
+To our knowledge, the literature on models that \textit{combine} sequential decision making with dynamically changing costly information sources is not adequately developed.
+Indeed, the existing models predominantly consider both a single information source and a single decision occurring at an (optimal) time, at which the problem entirely terminates.
+Herein, we aim at considerably relaxing both these features by allowing, from the one hand, distinct costly information sources across time and, from the other, sequential decisions which have the flexibility to include reversal of previous ones.